frankjmontero/Study-notes/JSHighlights.md

 ## **`Promises`**

 A promise in JavaScript is exactly what it sounds like - you use it to make a promise to do something, usually asynchronously.
+A promise is a JavaScript object that links producing code and consuming code (the producing code may take some time and the consuming code must wait for the result).

 When the task completes, you either fulfill your promise or fail to do so.
 Promise is a constructor function, so you need to use the new keyword to create one.
 It takes a function, as its argument, with two parameters - resolve and reject.
 These are methods used to determine the outcome of the promise.

 ```js
 const myPromise = new Promise((resolve, reject) => {